hackshackers/hackshackers-hugo-content/blog/2010/05/hackshackers-coming-to-nyc-on-june-2.md

 ---
 title: Hacks/Hackers coming to NYC on June 2
-tags:
-- meetup
-- new york
-categories:
-- News
 authors:
 - Burt Herman
 date: "2010-05-23"
 _migration:
   id: 396
-  timestamp: 1482973867
+  timestamp: 1483471679
+categories:
+- Meetups
+- News
+groups:
+- New York
 ---

 The word is out and already more than 100 people have signed up to attend the first Hacks/Hackers gathering in New York on June 2.
 Please sign up to attend at <http://meetupnyc.hackshackers.com>.